- Jul 01, 2016

 Furthermore, thanks to the email alerts, you can act quickly to solve any issues that are causing your website’s downtime.

-6. Jetpack Automates the Social Sharing of Content
+6. WordPress Jetpack Plugin Automates the Social Sharing of Content

 Creating a successful blog post takes more than just clicking Publish.
 To draw a crowd, you then have to go about spreading your newly produced content on social networks such as Twitter, Facebook, LinkedIn, and Google Plus.